Add a chatbot to Microsoft Teams from within the Teams app

 Once you've published your bot, you can show it in the Microsoft Teams app store so users can find and install it.

-Show to teammates and shared users
+Show to shared users

 Important

-The bot can only be shown in the Microsoft Teams app store Built by your colleague section when the total number of shared users does not exceed the tenant's Teams app store discovery policy.
+The bot can only be shown in the Microsoft Teams app store Built by your colleagues section when the total number of shared users does not exceed the tenant's Teams app store discovery policy.
 To show the bot beyond your organization's policy limit, partner with your admin to show the bot to the organization.

 The Built by your colleagues section as at the bottom of the Built for your org section in the Teams app store.

-3. In the navigation menu, select Publish.
+1. In the navigation menu under Settings, select Channels.

-5. Select Availability options.
+3. Select Availability options.

-6. Select Show to my teammates and shared users and review who has access to the bot.
+4. Select Show to my teammates and shared users and review who has access to the bot.

 Show bot in Teams app store Built by your colleague section.